heiligbasil/GitTestRepo/README.md

 # GitTestRepo
-Repo to test some git commands
+This is a repo to test some git commands